Engee documentation

 Details

-Specify the direction of the directional pattern of the antenna array of the antenna element as a 2 by 1 real vector.
-The direction is specified in the format [AzimuthAngle; ElevationAngle].
-The azimuth angle must be in the range of -180° to 180°, and the elevation angle must be in the range of -90° to 90°.
+Specify the direction of the radiation pattern of the antenna array of the antenna element in the form of a 2-by-1 real vector.
+The direction is set in the format [AzimuthAngle; ElevationAngle].
+The azimuth angle should be in the range from -180° to 180°, and the elevation angle should be from -90° to 90°.

 Dependencies